vuejs/vue-test-utils/docs/api/wrapper/getComponent.md

   .to.throw()
   .with.property(
     'message',
-    "Unable to find a component named 'does-not-exist' within: <div>the actual DOM here...</div>" )
+    "Unable to get a component named 'does-not-exist' within: <div>the actual DOM here...</div>" )
 ```